lesept777/Matrix-MLP-for-ESP32/README.md

 New version of MLP, using matrix maths

 # Dependencies
-Use my matrix linear algebra library (https://github.com/lesept777/Matrix-maths-for-ESP32-and-AI)
+* Uses my matrix linear algebra library (https://github.com/lesept777/Matrix-maths-for-ESP32-and-AI)
+* The library [LittleFS](https://github.com/lorol/LITTLEFS) is used for loading / saving files on SPIFFS.
+* You may also need to install the ESP32 data upload tool in the Arduino IDE.
+The LittleFS version is [here](https://github.com/lorol/arduino-esp32fs-plugin).
+Some help to install it (in French) is [here](https://forum.arduino.cc/t/littlefs-sur-esp32-comportement-bizarre/992297/2).

 # Description
 This library is designed to be used with the Arduino IDE.